1995–96 Washington Bullets season

 The 1995–96 Washington Bullets season was the 35th season for the Washington Bullets in the National Basketball Association, and their 23rd season in Washington, D.C.

+Season summary

+Off-season

 The Bullets received the fourth overall pick in the 1995 NBA draft, and selected power forward Rasheed Wallace from the University of North Carolina.
 During the off-season, the team acquired All-Star guard Mark Price from the Cleveland Cavaliers, acquired Robert Pack from the Denver Nuggets, and signed free agents Tim Legler, Chris Whitney and former Bullets guard Ledell Eackles.

+Regular season

-However, injuries would be an issue all season long, as Chris Webber only played just 15 games following the lingering effect to his injured left shoulder, averaging 23.7 points, 7.6 rebounds, 5.0 assists and 1.8 steals per game.
-Meanwhile, Price only appeared in just seven games due to a foot injury, and Pack, who only played just 31 games, was out with nerve damage in his right leg, averaging 18.1 points, 7.8 assists and 2.0 steals per game.
+However, the team dealt with injuries all season long; Chris Webber only played just 15 games due to the lingering effect to his injured left shoulder, while Mark Price only appeared in just seven games due to a foot injury, and Pack only played just 31 games due to nerve damage in his right leg.
+All three players were out for the remainder of the season.

-The Bullets played around .500 basketball for the first half of the regular season, but struggled losing 11 of their 14 games in February, and held a 22–24 record at the All-Star break.
-After a 7-game winning streak, the Bullets lost their final four games of the season, and finished in fourth place in the Atlantic Division with a 39–43 record, which was an impressive 18-game improvement over their previous season; however, they missed the NBA playoffs for the eighth consecutive year.
+With the addition of Pack, Wallace and Legler, the Bullets got off to a 7–10 start to the regular season, and then posted a five-game winning streak in December afterwards.
+The team played around .500 in winning percentage for the first half of the season, holding a 22–24 record at the All-Star break.
+However, the team struggled in February losing 11 of their 14 games during the month, plus posting a six-game losing streak.
+After a seven-game winning streak, the Bullets lost their final four games of the season, and finished in fourth place in the Atlantic Division with a 39–43 record, which was an impressive 18-game improvement over their previous season; however, the team missed the NBA playoffs for the eighth consecutive year.